rschuk26/sdet-takehome/README.md

 ### Part 2: Test Code
-In this section, choose one the following two options:
+For this section, choose only one the following two options:

-#### Part 2a: API and Frontend Testing
+#### API and Frontend Testing (Option 1)
 Set up an API testing framework of your choice (Jest, Mocha/Chai, Supertest, etc.) These tests should focus on direct endpoint calls.
    - Write basic tests for each of the API endpoints
    - Choose one endpoint to test in more depth, covering several edge cases